 It all starts with user/customer feedback

 This can be done by sending a simple one-click survey to start engaging with your customers.
-In our case, we used our own product YesInsights to create a simple one-click survey to figure out what feature to build next.
+In our case, we used our own product YesInsights to create a simple one-click survey to figure out which feature to build next.
 The email that we sent out looked like this:

-We do this by sending out a triggered email to everyone that have been actively using our product for a while.
+We do this by sending out a triggered email to everyone that has been actively using our product for a while.
 It’s much easier for us to gain actual accurate data from users that have been using our product for a while.

 In this specific case, we notice that most people were requesting for the “website feedback widget”.
 With that in mind, we knew that the website feedback widget is a must and we started working on it.

-Usually at this point, we like to narrow down the feedback some more with more triggered emails based on the user’s response.
+At this point, we like to narrow down the feedback some more with more triggered emails based on the user’s response.
 For example, the next question we ask might be, “How are you going to be using the website widget?”

 Having a hypothesis behind the survey questions

-The example that I gave above is a pretty straight-forward question to ask, but you shouldn’t just send out a regular survey question without coming up with a strong hypothesis first.
+The example that I gave above is a pretty straightforward question to ask.
+But you shouldn’t just send out a regular survey question without coming up with a strong hypothesis first.
 Before you send out any feedback survey, it’s important that you and your team brainstorm a bunch of different questions that you want to ask and only ask the ones that will help you get to your final goal.

-Here’s Hiten Shah’s advice on building a hypothesis for customer feedback questions,
+Here’s Hiten Shah’s advice on building a hypothesis for customer feedback questions: